How do I deal with Junk Email?

 • Ask companies about their privacy policy and opt-out policy.

-• Ask your Internet provider if they offer a spam filtering service.
+• Ask your Internet provider if they offer a junk filtering service.

 • Set your email program to not display images (pictures) when they are embedded inside email messages.